cclgroupltd/ccl-ssns/README.md

 # ccl-ssns

+This module is now out of date and will not process data from recent versions of Chrome.
+An updated module can be found in this repo: https://github.com/cclgroupltd/ccl_chrome_indexeddb

 A set of Python modules for performing off-line parsing of Chrome session files ("Current Session", "Last Session", "Current Tabs", "Last Tabs").

 Three modules -
  * `ccl_chrome_pickle.py` - a re-implementation of the PickleIterator for Python